-Qualitative or quantitative research?
+Deciding between qualitative or quantitative research methods?
 Who says you have to choose?

 With hundreds of market research methodologies to choose from, it is easy to get bogged down in choosing just one study to answer a variety of business questions.